Twometer/twometer-vr/TVR.Firmware/README.md

 This is the TwometerVR firmware utilizing the MPU-9250 IMU chip.

 Technically, this is version 2 because there was a previous version that utilized the MPU-6050 IMU, which was an absolute nightmare to use so I rewrote it.
-That's why the version in the code say v2.0.
+That's why the version in the code says `v2.x`.

 # Usage
 To be able to build the Firmware, you need: